 Let’s talk about the taboo subject people want to hear about most.
 Money.
 At the height of my corporate job, I made about $45k a year.
 This year I more than tripled that.
 Working from home.
 Often in my cliché mom uniform: yoga pants and a messy bun.

-I really loved being able to be a stay-at-home mom while my kids were babies.
+I loved being able to be a stay-at-home mom while my kids were babies.
 But now that they’re all almost school aged (my youngest starts Kindergarten next Fall), I’m so thankful I have something for myself.

 And let’s be real, life is a heck of a lot easier on two incomes.
 Feeding and clothing three kids isn’t cheap.
 I’m loving being able to go shopping just for fun again (one of my favorite pre-baby life pastimes).
 And now that we’re living in Germany for a few years, we’re taking full advantage of the opportunity to indulge our wanderlust list and travel this side of the world!

 I even started a SEP IRA (That’s a Simplified Employee Pension Individual Retirement Arrangement).
 A fancy way of saying I’m saving for retirement.
-I think that almost makes me real adult, doesn’t it?
+I think that almost makes me a real adult, doesn’t it?